Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 1. A user friendly site that is easy to navigate.

-2. An enjoyable, interactive quiz to play which also aims to develop the users knowledge on Britain.
+2. An enjoyable, interactive quiz to play.

 3. An easily accessible button to start the quiz.